w-jamil/proteus-eti/README.md

 - download `cilm`
 - exection example `python devon_rainfall.py`

-Changing following lines will allow the user to have any data, but the please make sure the format is the same.
+Changing following lines will allow the user to have any data, but please make sure the format is the same.

     pd.read_csv("devon_rainfall.csv")